 - That you suffered damages as a result of the bite and the owner’s negligence

-That’s why it’s so important to work with a Dallas TX dog bite lawyer.
-The personal injury attorney at Thompson Law knows the unique Texas state laws as they pertain to dog bites and dog attacks and can get you the compensation you deserve.
+That’s why it’s so important to work with a Dallas dog bite lawyer if you have been the victim of dog bites.
+The Dallas dog bite lawyers at Thompson Law knows the unique Texas state laws as they pertain to dog bites and dog attacks and can get you the compensation you deserve.

-Talk to a Texas Personal Injury Lawyer – Even if you don’t think you’ve been seriously injured, it’s important to talk to a Texas personal injury lawyer with experience in dog attack cases right away.
+- Talk to Our Dallas Dog Bite Lawyers – Even if you don’t think you’ve been seriously injured, it’s important to talk to a Texas dog bite lawyer with experience in dog attack cases right away.
 They understand Texas dog bite laws and how to prove the owner’s negligence to get you the compensation you deserve.